RickStrahl/WestWindWebSurge/Readme.md

 ### What is WebSurge?
 West Wind WebSurge is an Http Request and Load Testing tool for Windows.

-Use it to create, import or capture and then play back Http requests, either individually for interactive request testing and debugging (a la Postman), or for Http Load Tests that can play back a session of requests under heavy load.
+Use it to create, import or capture and then play back Http requests, either individually for interactive API or Web request testing and debugging (a la Postman), or use it for Http Load Tests that can play back a session of requests under heavy load.

-The goal is to make it quick and drop dead simple to create and set up requests, and then test and load test them easily, in order integrate testing functionality without friction into your development process.
+The goal is to make it quick and drop dead simple to create and set up requests, and then run and load test them easily, in order integrate testing functionality without friction into your development process.

 > #### @icon-info-circle Source Code Access by Request
 > Note this repository no longer holds source code for West Wind WebSurge, **due to rampant license abuse** in v1. v2 has moved to a private repository.
 Source code access is still available but only by request via private access.